 You can also read: What is a short sale?
 Betting against Nintendo

 Of course, the current financial situation of Facebook, as well as that of Twitter, has caused investors to be leery and want to abandon their actions before an irreversible debacle occurs.
-However, CNN Money reported that investors should wait and take into account the social network's history, which in the long term has been right in the changes it has introduced and the risks it has taken.
+However, CNN Money reported that investors should wait and take IGNORE INTO account the social network's history, which in the long term has been right in the changes it has introduced and the risks it has taken.

 "The most appealing risk-reward name in large cap"

 According to Mark Mahaney of the RBC Capital Markets bank, Facebook investors exaggerated their reaction to below-expected earnings.
 Analysts like Mahaney support decisions like that of Renaissance Technologies to buy while the price goes down.
 The argument of Mahaney lies in that the mechanics for the profitability of Facebook, its platform of advertisers, still works perfectly.
 The fall is due to user concerns about the security of the platform, a matter that Mahaney considers can be fixed.

 "I think [Facebook] its the most appealing risk-reward name in large cap, maybe in tech, but certainly in internet," Mahaney told CNBC Markets.
 For him, the issue of security is crucial.
 "If they don't get the security platform right, it's all over.
 We think they will, if they can, this is a good asset.
 This is the opportunity to buy this stock here."